 After a while, it wasn’t a problem for me to go to the pub again from time to time because I liked my new life far too much for a beer or wine to persuade me to return to old behavioural patterns.

 The real friends stayed, others disappeared, and more and more new ones are coming.

 Change is always a part of our lives, and over time we can learn to let things go that no longer serve us and turn to new adventures and experiences that enrich our lives and help us stay true to ourselves.

 Having friends that you can have fun with, trust, be honest with, a place were you can truly be yourself and let your guard down is an important part of that.

 If you do not have that right now, that is absolutely OK.
 If it is something that you feel could be meaningful to you and enrich your life, start thinking about how you can be the friend you wish for, for others.
 See if you can start living in a way as if you already had the things you wish for.

-If you have the feeling that you are encountering blockages and you are not really getting anywhere on your own apply for a free 30-min call with me.
+If you have the feeling that you are encountering blockages and you are not really getting anywhere on your own book an appointment with me.

-If you would like to consciously tackle this and other topics every week together with like-minded people, then join Your Magical Year.
+If you would like to consciously tackle this and other topics every week together with like-minded people, then join the I AM CREATOR School.
 (Maybe you will even find one or more new friends there!)